Ariel-Mutebi/circle-discovery/README.md

 > Y. Kamer, G. Ouillon, and D. Sornette, *"Barycentric fixed-mass method for multifractal analysis"*, Physical Review E 88, 022922 (2013).

-The key concepts adapted from that paper are barycentric pivot selection (centering queries on the true density centre of results) and nonoverlapping coverage (preventing redundant sampling of already-covered areas).
+The paper's original purpose is computing multifractal spectra of a fully-known point distribution.
+The adaptation here repurposes its two core geometric criteria — barycentric pivot selection and nonoverlapping coverage — for a fundamentally different problem: discovering an unknown point set under a hard per-query result cap.